Sirius902/gcfeeder/README.md

 The process for reading adapter inputs is based on Dolphin's Gamecube Adapter support.
 Since this program uses the same driver as Dolphin, it does not conflict with Dolphin's passthrough.

-A built-in ESS adapter for use in Dolphin with The Legend of Zelda: Ocarina of Time is also included with code and inversion methods from Skuzee's [ESS-Adapter](https://github.com/Skuzee/ESS-Adapter) project.
+A built-in ESS adapter for use in Dolphin with The Legend of Zelda: Ocarina of Time is also included.

 ## Usage Requirements
 * Both [vJoy and vJoyConf](https://github.com/jshafer817/vJoy) must be installed.